 This 600-year-old temple built by the Chalukya kings is one of the most important spiritual centers of the region.
 It houses the goddess Danteshwari, the patron deity of Bastar, chiselled in the black stone.
 It is also venerated as the 51 Shakti Peethas; It is believed that a tooth of Sati fell here.

-Every year, during Dussehra, thousands of tribes from surrounding villages and jungles gather here to pay tribute to the goddess.
+Every year, during Dussehra, thousands of tribal people from surrounding villages and jungles gather here to pay tribute to the goddess.

 Located in Kanger Valley National Park, 36km from Jagdalpur, the Tirathgarh waterfall is among the most beautiful waterfalls in the Bastar area along with the Chitrakote falls.
 An absolute must-see nestled in lushy nature.